-The Speculator Comic Market has a problem.
+The Speculator Comic Market problem is a big one.
 It’s not about the stories, it’s about economics.
 These days you have people going off-and-on about how flawed comic book retail is.
 Yet nobody seems to actually try and make disruptive changes that make business sense.
 It’s mostly profiting off of hype and speculation even for newer publishers.

 The Comic Speculator Market